 on’t buy a Thunderbolt drive without USB 3.0 and expect it to work on just any Windows PC.
 There are some Mac computers without USB 3.0 ports, so if your Thunderbolt external hard drive doesn’t have any USB 3.0 ports, it simply means you’ve just wasted your funds.

 Thunderbolt Connection Type: The Thunderbolt technology has grown over the years since 2011, and has given birth to Thunderbolt 2 and Thunderbolt 3 technologies.
 Most Macs, however, support only Thunderbolt and Thunderbolt 2.
 Ensure that you check which your Mac supports before buying any of the drives.

 If for any reason you need clarification on any issue, please do not hesitate to leave a comment.
 We’d be glad to answer your questions.
-Choose wisely your Best Thunderbolt external hard drive 2017.
+Choose wisely your Best Thunderbolt hard drive 2017.